AnTi-ArT/Anti-Layout/README.md

 - WIP on xmodmap...

 ### Issues
-- Win10: Keyboard shortcuts are on their old POSITION, so paste is Ctrl+o ... may or may not be desirable.
+- Win10: Keyboard shortcuts are on their old POSITION, so "Paste" is Ctrl+o ... may or may not be desirable.

 ## Previews:
 ### Normal